 A water garden can provide interesting plants to eat as well as beautiful flowers or handsome foliage.
 Learn how to make your own edible water garden filled with delicious vegetables using these three easy steps.

+An edible water garden is a low-maintenance option for a small space gardener to grow vegetables.
+There are many options for plants to grow in your water garden.
 You can eat the leaves of water fern, water spinach, and chameleon plant (although some find it too bitter for their taste).
 The leaves, tuberous roots, and seeds of lotus are mainstays in Asian cuisine.
 Add the leaves of water celery to soups for a mild celery flavor.
 Use the leaves of water mint as you would other mints.
 Harvest the tubers of duck potato and roast them.
-Watercress, the best known, requires moving water, and it is difficult to grow successfully in a pot.
+Watercress requires moving water, and is difficult to grow successfully in a pot.

 For our edible water garden, we chose water chestnuts.
 You can plant water chestnuts in any shallow container that will hold water.
 If you plan to put them in a pond, use a container that has drainage holes in the bottom or sides.
 Gather the corms of water chestnuts and use them in a stir-fry or hors d'oeuvre.
 Follow this step-by-step guide to build your own edible water garden.